npm/statusboard/.github/ISSUE_TEMPLATE/epic.md

 ---
 name: Epic
-about: Create a new Epic ticklet
+about: Create a new Epic ticket
-title: ''
+title: ""
-labels: 'Epic'
+labels: "Epic"
-assignees: ''
+assignees: ""
 ---

 ### Epic